Earned value provides powerful forecasting tool

 This analysis can provide us with some powerful forecasting tools that can be used to make informed decisions about the project throughout the project lifecycle and track real progress of project against a baseline plan.
 The real power here is not in the numbers, but in the fact that EV forces us to ask the “why” questions about the numbers we are seeing:

 - Why is my CPI what it is?

 - Why is my SPI what it is?

 - Why aren’t we complete with a certain task yet?

 - Why are we so far over/under budget on a task or on the project as whole?

 Understanding the answers to these questions provides us with a clear understanding of the state of a project and ability to make educated decisions.
 An earned value analysis provides a sense of urgency early in a project when the projections are showing problems and allows us to form a corrective action plan to get things back on track.

 This is the first of a two-part series on earned value analysis.
 The second part will focus applications of earned value analysis in project management.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our manufacturing operations management capabilities and manufacturing process control solutions, contact Jason Perry, PE, Director of Engineering.
+To learn more about our manufacturing operations management capabilities and manufacturing process control solutions, contact Jason Perry, PE, Senior Director of Operations.

 © Matrix Technologies, Inc.